Nice-AU/Note-Small/README.md

 If you want to get the source, so you can contact me. https://forms.office.com/r/rUZukcf9bB

+While installing your software in the user system, make sure to put the Note folder in the given directory.
+Alternatively, you can contact for the source code to change the location of the Note folder.
+The source code is free.

 Nice Application 1
 (C) NA1 2023
 NiceApplication1.BlogSpot.Com